al3xandr3/al3xandr3.github.io/_posts/2012-04-02-confluence-automation.md

 I developed it on windows and with ruby 1.9.3 on Windows

-Can be used as a standalone like so:
+Can be used as a standalone, like so:

     # for content:
     $ ruby confluence.rb post "{html}<h1>Hello Confluence</h1>{html}" "page" "space" "username" "password" "confluence.my.com"